It’s never been easier to achieve geographical freedom.

 While some open job posts mention the opportunity of remote work, you’ll probably have more success using a platform dedicated to remote work such as WeWorkRemotely or Meet Frank (App).

-πŸ“Œ TIP: I suggest considering a part-time job if you have the option and it suits your budget.
+π TIP: I suggest considering a part-time job if you have the option and it suits your budget.
 Whether it's your current job or a new one.
+Working 8 hours a day remotely can be tough combined with traveling.
+Though still often better than doing it at home.

 Starting Your Own Business & Passive Income